 The DRBA has incorporated the UNCITRAL Model Law on Cross-Border Insolvency (the Model Law) as section 5 of the DRBA.

-Likewise, the representative of a foreign insolvency proceeding may file an application for recognition of the proceeding with the Korean court, and ask the Korean court for relevant relief to preserve the debtor’s assets in Korea.
-Since the adoption of the Model Law, Korean courts have been proactive in recognising foreign insolvency proceedings and granting assistance to the foreign representatives, such as authorising the foreign representatives to dispose of the foreign debtors’ assets that are located in Korea and allowing for the movement of funds from Korea to the country where the foreign insolvency proceeding is pending, thereby facilitating fair distribution of funds between creditors.
+Likewise, the representative of foreign insolvency proceedings may file an application for recognition of the proceedings with the Korean court, and ask the Korean court for relief to preserve the debtor’s assets in Korea.
+Since the adoption of the Model Law, Korean courts have been proactive in recognising foreign insolvency proceedings and granting assistance to foreign representatives by, for example, authorising the foreign representatives to dispose of the foreign debtors’ assets that are located in Korea and allowing for the movement of funds from Korea to the country where the foreign insolvency proceedings are pending, thereby facilitating fair distribution of funds between creditors.

 In an effort to facilitate coordination in cross-border cases, the Seoul Bankruptcy Court has signed memoranda of understanding with the US Bankruptcy Court for the Southern District of New York and the Supreme Court of Singapore.
-The Seoul Bankruptcy Court has also adopted the Judicial Insolvency Network Guidelines and its Modalities of Court-to-Court Communication.
+It has also adopted the Judicial Insolvency Network Guidelines and its Modalities of Court-to-Court Communication.

-See, for example, Seoul Bankruptcy Court Case No. 2014 kookji 1, where the Seoul Bankruptcy Court authorised transfer of the debtor’s funds in Korea to the United States, where a Chapter 11 bankruptcy proceeding was pending in the US Bankruptcy Court, Eastern District of Virginia.
-Similarly, in another case where an administration and a scheme of arrangement proceeding was pending in the UK courts, the Court issued an order authorising the foreign representative to manage the debtor’s assets in Korea, file reports with the Bankruptcy Court and seek the Court’s approval when the foreign representative decides to move any of the debtor’s assets overseas.
+See, for example, Seoul Bankruptcy Court Case No. 2014 kookji 1, where the Seoul Bankruptcy Court authorised transfer of the debtor’s funds in Korea to the United States, where Chapter 11 bankruptcy proceedings were pending in the US Bankruptcy Court, Eastern District of Virginia.
+Similarly, in another case where administration and scheme of arrangement proceedings were pending in the UK courts, the Court issued an order authorising the foreign representative to manage the debtor’s assets in Korea, file reports with the Bankruptcy Court and seek the Court’s approval when the foreign representative decides to move any of the debtor’s assets overseas.